simotae14/reactjs-interview-questions/README.md

 4. ### What is the difference between Element and Component?

-    An *Element* is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. *Elements* can contain other *Elements* in their props.
+    An *Element* is a plain object (oggetto semplice) describing what you want to appear on the screen in terms of the DOM nodes or other components. *Elements* can contain other *Elements* in their props.
 Creating a React element is cheap.
 Once an element is created, it is never mutated.

     The object representation of React Element would be as follows: